suryakatari97/Mobile-Taas/README.md

 ###Steps to run the application

 1. Make sure install node.js in your system
-1. Intall chrome web driver and gecko web driver in your local system
+1. Install chrome web driver and gecko web driver in your local system
 1. Add the web driver installer paths in System variables path (Above two steps are required for running Test Runner)
 1. Go to the root folder and navigate to "Frontend" folder of repository and enter command "npm install"